ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 You can read about the details in this innocently titled article: [MariaDB Dump File Compatibility Change](https://mariadb.org/mariadb-dump-file-compatibility-change/)

+The bottom line: **After 15 years of maintaining mostly-compatible client-side tools our friends at MariaDB and MySQL have completely diverged, and we need to make sure we understand that.**

 ## What does it mean to my DDEV projects?

 ### DDEV v1.23.1

-If you are using DDEV v1.23.1, we mitigated this problem at some levels by updating the DDEV v1.23.1 `ddev-dbserver` image.
+In DDEV v1.23.1 we mitigated this problem to a certain extent by updating the DDEV v1.23.1 `ddev-dbserver` image.
 This solved a number of problems related to `ddev import-db` and `ddev export-db` because the format used was the new (breaking-change) MariaDB format.
-If you see this on `ddev import-db` or `ddev export-db` you can update to the newer version using the appropriate command below:
+If you see the import failure when you do `ddev import-db` or `ddev export-db` you can update to the newer version using the appropriate command below:

 ```
 docker pull ddev/ddev-dbserver-mariadb-10.11:v1.23.1